adrianajfry04/adrianajfry04/README.md

 🏹Fun facts about me :
 ------------------------------------------------------------------------
-- a member of Gamelan Club, KTDI
-- a first and full year student at UTM
+- a full year student at UTM
 - have a handful of music experiences
 - really interested in IT field